A step-by-step guide to personalized video production (examples included)

 - What to pay extra attention to when it comes to creating personalized videos

-- What tools to use
+- What tools can you use

-Overview of personalized video production
+Overview of personalized video production process

 The first thing you’ll need is a video template.
 This template is going to be used for all of the videos as a base, and your video automation tool will swap out elements of that video to make it personalized.

-The template itself can either be made by your in-house design team, or an external agency/freelancer.
-Some personalized video solutions are using in-built template editors, but we use Adobe After Effects as the tool to make templates in.
-This is good for you because After Effects is an industry standard program in the design world.
+The template itself can either be made by your in-house design team or an external agency/freelancer.
+Some personalized video solutions are using in-built template editors, but we use Adobe After Effects as the tool to make templates.
+This is good for you because After Effects is an industry-standard program in the design world.
 Your in-house design team is probably already familiar with it, so creating a template will be hassle-free.

 The second thing you need is a data source.
 No matter what video automation tool you choose, a data source needs to exist in the process of personalized video production.
 Now, I’m aware that data source sounds really fancy, but it can be as simple as a spreadsheet that will contain all of the personalization data.

 What are you doing here is basically creating the workflow that’s going to create videos on autopilot.
-Now, this is where a lot of people get confused, so i’ll try to simplify things.
+Now, this is where a lot of people get confused, so I’ll try to simplify things.

-In order for the whole workflow to work, you need a way to connect your data source and your template.
-This way the video automation tool can take the personalization data and insert it into template to produce the personalized videos you need.
+In order for the entire workflow to work, you need a way to connect your data source and your template.
+This way the video automation tool can take the personalization data and insert it into a template to produce the personalized videos you need.
 Some tools have native Google Sheets integrations, allowing you to connect your spreadsheet to the template in a few clicks.

 Even if this is the case, you still need to distribute these videos somehow to your users.
-Maybe you want to send videos through email, or SMS, or through a Web App.
+Maybe you want to send videos through email, SMS, or through a Web App.
 This is what creating an integration means.
 You’re integrating multiple pieces of the workflow together.